cibilex/new-tutorials/postgreSQL.md

              - `CREATE TABLE settings (user_id INT NOT NULL REFERENCES users (id));`
              - `CREATE TABLE settings (user_id INT, FOREIGN KEY (user_id) REFERENCES users (id) NOT NULL);`
          - `Foreign Key` constraints are triggered during two operations: `DELETE` and `UPDATE`.
 There are five different actions that can be specified for a `FOREIGN KEY` constraint when a referenced row is deleted or updated:
              1. **NO ACTION**: This is the default behavior.
 It prevents the delete and update operations if there are any dependent rows in the referencing table.
-The action is enforced immediately without waiting for the end of the transaction.
              2. **RESTRICT**: This is similar to `NO ACTION`, but it differs in that `RESTRICT` checks the constraint immediately, whereas `NO ACTION` waits until the end of the transaction to enforce the constraint.
              3. **CASCADE**: When a row is deleted, it deletes all the referencing rows (i.e., cascading the delete).
 On update, the referencing rows are updated with the new value of the referenced column.
              4. **SET NULL**: When the referenced row is deleted or updated, the foreign key columns in the referencing rows are set to `NULL`.